The NH Bar Association (NHBA) is committed to deliver Beyond High School books to the NH Class of 2020!

 “Students graduating from high school have unlimited opportunities.
 Beyond High School will help these students understand not only their legal responsibilities, but also inspire them to pursue rights they now enjoy, such as voting or running for an elected office.
 In addition, Beyond High School explains a person’s rights when facing new experiences after high school, such as renting an apartment, marrying, credit, or in searching for employment.
 There is also information on higher education and financial aid.
 While this book is distributed to graduating high school students, it is a great resource for anybody who wants to understand their basic rights and responsibilities and learn how and where they can obtain more information.” –Attorney Jennifer A. Eber practices at Orr & Reno, P.A.

-A Message from the NH Bar Association President
+A Message from the NH Bar Association Past President

 I have completely enjoyed the collaborative effort of working together with the author, Atty.
 Jennifer A. Eber, NHBA President, Atty.
 Dave McGrath and Atty.
 Richard Guerriero, with guidance from NHBA Executive Director, George R. Moore, Esq., on this 2nd Edition of the Beyond High School book.
 It is exciting to complete the publishing process and move toward reaching every High School Senior in NH with a copy of the book.
 I cannot thank each person involved in the process, including Bar Association staff, enough for all the help that goes into an initiative such as this one.
 Thank you to each of you!